 Renée Elizabeth Turner, a South Florida native, was born in Miami, FL.
-Though her mother Elizabeth deemed her "A Little Actress" at the age of 4, Renée has been enamored with the theatrical arts since High School where she as an A.P.
+Though her mother Elizabeth deemed her "A Little Actress" at the age of 4, Renée has been enamored with the theatrical arts since she saw her first movie-musical "GREASE"; shown to her by her older sister Tara.
+It changed her life!
+In High School, Renée as an A.P.
 Honors student was voted President of the Drama Club.
+She was the First African-American student to receive this prestigious title at her school.
 During this time she won District I.E. Superior trophies for Monologues and Playwrighting, as well as an All-Star Cast Member trophy for her performance in the One-Act play "Admissions."
-During that production she played four dynamic roles.
-With each having their own distinct dialect and musicality, the versatility that was shown to bring each character to life solidified her fondness and fascination with the International Phonetic Alphabet, the Linklater Technique, and the poetic power of language.
-Thus, serving as a monumental tool in her professional career as a classically-trained actress and vocalist.
+The versatility and range that was shown in her performance solidified her fondness and fascination with the International Phonetic Alphabet, the Linklater Technique, and the poetic power of language.
+Thus, serving as a monumental tool in her professional career as a classically-trained actress, vocalist, and Leading Lady.

 Her innate connection and love for theatre naturally propelled her forward as she was a multi Vocal Scholarship recipient from the school of Music at Broward College.
 There she had the esteemed honor of performing the National Anthem at every Commencement ceremony during her time enrolled.
 She graduated Summa Cum Laude with a BA in Theatrical Performance from Florida Atlantic University; receiving numerous Acting Scholarships as well as being named on the President's/Dean's list every semester due to her consistent academic achievements.